 - 13. Parking: The total amount of off-street parking is approximately 1,150 stalls.
 The new parking ramp, which was completed in August 2014, accounts for 292 of the 1,150 stalls.
 The Coleman Center parking lot, which was completed in the fall of 2016 has 52 stalls.
 The remodel of parking lots E, F, H, and L account for the remainder of the off-street parking stalls.
 There are approximately 301 street spaces available within four blocks of the campus.
 Some of the street parking numbers have been reduced as 8th Street was narrowed and other parking has been changed to specially designated parking.
 Effective May 2019 the City of La Crosse has implemented a pay for parking program, which includes some of these street spaces.
 The Automotive Technology Facility and Truck, and Heavy Equipment Technology Facility in the Northside industrial park have a dedicated parking lot with approximately 107 spaces.
-Western continues to offer free bus rides using the City MTU, as well as the SMRT bus service from the following areas, Prairie du Chien, Sparta, Tomah, Virogua, and West Salem.
+Western continues to offer free bus rides using the City MTU, as well as the SMRT bus service from the following areas, Prairie du Chien, Sparta, Tomah, Viroqua, and West Salem.
 The Apple Express bus provides service from La Crescent, Minn.
-Maintenance of parking lots are completed on an asneeded basis and are included in the remodeling category of the respective year. - 14.
-Western Hydro Power Station: Located on the La Crosse River at 10825 State Highway 21, Sparta, the original dam was built in 1854 and Western acquired the property from Monroe County in 2010.
-The Western Hydro Power Station project called for restoring the dam's ability to generate renewable electrical power by installing a Kaplan turbine in the existing dam structure.
-The 205-kilowatt turbine will generate roughly between 900,000 and 1,000,000 kilowatt-hours per year.
-The project was completed in May 2014 with the powerhouse being 1,000 square feet.
-All power produced is being sold to Xcel.
-Power generated offsets the current usages at Western's regional locations.
-The college is currently using it as a learning opportunity for students and local agencies. - 15.
+Maintenance of parking lots are completed on an as-needed basis and are included in the remodeling category of the respective year. - 14.
 Apprenticeship and Industry Training Center: Located at 2860 21st Place South, La Crosse.
-This 25,000 square-foot, one-story metal building was originally purchased by the Western Technical College Foundation.
+This 25,000 square foot, one-story metal building was originally purchased by the Western Technical College Foundation.
 The former manufacturing testing facility was extensively renovated in 2014 for the welding, fabrication, and apprenticeship programs to continue during the referendum-funded campus-wide renovations.
 Welding and Fabrication programs moved to the Integrated Technology Center allowing for two new programs, YouthBuild and Business and Industry training, to move into the current building.